 Discussion

 The three experiments presented in this paper aim to provide classroom laboratories to introduce undergraduates to the concepts of neurophysiology using a manageable grasshopper model and a simplified essential tool of neuroscience: electrophysiology.
-Our results demonstrate the efficacy of the tools, as the SpikerBox and SpikeRecorder app successfully reproduced grasshopper DCMD responses seen in the current literature.
+Our results demonstrate the efficacy of the tools, as the SpikerBox and SpikeRecorder app successfully reproduced grasshopper DCMD responses seen in the current literature (refs).
 Thus, the affordable and simple experiments discussed in this paper could be implemented in undergraduate laboratories to provide students with hands-on activities to better understand the neurophysiology concepts of neuroanatomy, sensory responses, and the electrical properties of the brain.

 Effectiveness of the experiments

-Overall, the students who performed the Looming Stimuli DCMD experiment at Harvard University during the Fall of 2016 provided enthusiastic feedback and evaluated the hands-on activity as contributing to their understanding of electrophysiology as a tool to investigate the neural basis of a particular animal behavior as well as to their general interest in neuroscience as a potential academic pursuit.
-The students also made valuable suggestions for improvements, such as using distant relatives of the grasshoppers for more variations and clearer protocol to ease the difficulty of placing the recording electrode into the grasshopper’s neck, which we discuss below.
+Overall, the students who performed the Looming Stimuli DCMD experiment at Harvard University during the Fall of 2016 provided enthusiastic feedback and evaluated the hands-on activity as contributing to their understanding of electrophysiology as a tool to investigate the neural basis of a particular animal behavior, as well as to their general interest in neuroscience as a potential academic pursuit.
+The students also made valuable suggestions for improvements, such as using distant relatives of the grasshoppers for more variations, and providing clearer protocol to reduce the difficulty of placing the recording electrode into the grasshopper’s neck, which we have addressed in this publication and are discussed below.

 Procedure challenges

-Our results serve as points of reference for students to compare their results, though variations are expected.
+Our results serve as points of reference for students to compare their results against, though variations are expected.
 Possible procedural challenges may arise, especially given the limited time in a classroom lab, and here we discuss several potential problems and solutions.
 First, noise signals are likely to be present during neural recordings and may obscure the desired signals.
 Since a noise-free environment is not realistic in a classroom, simple Faraday cages may be used.
-This provides the instructor with an opportunity to briefly explain how a closed conductive container, like a wire mesh box, can shield the inside materials from outside electromagnetic interference.
+This provides the instructor with an opportunity to briefly explain how a closed conductive container, like a wire mesh box, can shield the materials inside from outside electromagnetic interference.
 If desired, this can also be an additional experiment, in which students can observe the differences in noise and neural signals during various levels of interference.
 Another challenge students may encounter is the animal preparation.
 If the grasshopper wakes up early from the anesthesia and becomes active during the surgery, it should be replaced into ice until it is inactive once more.
 Electrode placement, especially the hook recording electrode around the neck connective, is relatively simple but does demand using a microscope and micromanipulator for precision.
 Adult grasshoppers should be used if possible, as their neck connectives are larger and more visible.
 If the electrode placement around a neck connective proves too difficult, students may modify the hook electrode into a simple straight wire and place it between the two neck connectives.
-It is too imprecise for full DCMD analysis, but the amplification would be sufficient for DCMD spikes to be visualized and recorded.
+This is too imprecise for full DCMD analysis, but the amplification would be sufficient for DCMD spikes to be visualized and recorded.

 Further experiments